-Raising your score to the next tier up will save you about $17,000 over the life of your loan!
-Raising it to the middle-of-the-road 680-699 range could save you almost $40,000.
+Raising your score to the next tier up can save you thousands of dollars over the life of your loan!
+Raising it to the middle-of-the-road 680-699 range could save you even more.
 These savings come in the form of less interest paid over the life of your loan, as well as smaller monthly payments.

 Clearly, taking the time to work on your credit score before you apply for a mortgage is worth it!

 While you’re working on improving your credit score, it’s also time to start saving for your down payment.
-Low down payment mortgages are back after a brief hiatus following the subprime mortgage crisis.
+Low down payment mortgages are available.
 But you’ll likely need to have some down payment.
-And, in reality, saving the traditional 20 percent is a great option.
+And, in reality, saving the traditional 20% is a great option.

 Why a Bigger Down Payment is Better

-If you can access a 3.5 percent down payment mortgage, why would you wait to buy until you’ve saved 20 percent?
+If you can access a 3.5% down payment mortgage, why would you wait to buy until you’ve saved 20%?
 Well, there are lots of reasons this might be a better option.
 Here are the top three: